Thursday, May 21, 2026

-As America marks 250 years of independence, Philly Saves asks how we steward the physical legacy of our democracy, including prisons, churches, burial grounds, schools, and factories and how these sites can be reclaimed as spaces of civic dialogue, healing, and community life.
+As America marks 250 years of independence, Philly Saves asks how we steward the physical legacy of our democracy, including prisons, churches, burial grounds, homes, shopping centers, and factories and how these sites can be reclaimed as spaces of civic dialogue, healing, and community life.

 Philadelphia is a city layered with history: stories of freedom and democracy alongside legacies of incarceration, displacement, and injustice.
 Many of the physical spaces that carry these memories are deteriorating or at risk of being lost.
-Should these sites and their memories be removed, or can they be reclaimed, adapted, and reimagined as places of civic dialogue, cultural vitality, and community healing?
+How should these sites and their memories be preserved and how can they be reclaimed, adapted, and reimagined as places of civic dialogue, cultural vitality, and community gathering.
+We'll be joined by Michael Coard, Criminal Defense Attorney; Founding Member, Avenging the Ancestors Coalition; Paul Steinke, Executive Director of the Preservation Alliance for Greater Philadelphia; and Kathryn Ott Lovell, President and CEO of the Philadelphia Visitor Center Corporation, to ask the question - what stories do we tell?

 This discussion examines the practice of adaptive reuse and how it has transformed historic structures and landscapes of trauma into spaces that serve new public purposes while honoring their past.
 It seeks to answer the question: How do we preserve memory while creating new meaning?